Supreme Summer Sipping in the City

 What: The Prosecco and Ice Pop Cocktail

 Where: Loopy Doopy Rooftop Bar at Conrad New York Downtown

 Deets: Rotating flavors of fruity People’s Pop ice pops are served in chilled prosecco or rosé from the tap at the rooftop bar.
 They’re also served with views of the Statue of Liberty, Hudson River and New York Harbor.

-Anthony says: “A refreshing apple pop that wowed me — MUST, MUST, MUST TRY!”
+Jacob says: “A refreshing apple pop that wowed me — MUST, MUST, MUST TRY!”

 What: The El Burro

 Where: Habanero Blues

 Deets: The ginormous El Burro (aka The Donkey) is Habanero Blues’ tantalizing version of the Moscow mule.
 It’s made with Bulleit bourbon, ginger and fresh lime juice.
 Midtown Manhattan is the place to quench your thirst with all your best buds; bottoms up!